2026 Annual Awards for Excellence Recipients Announced

 Awards Presentation

-Awards will be presented annually at an Awards Reception on the Saturday evening of the Annual State Conference (specific day/time TBA).
+Awards will be presented annually at an Awards Reception on the Saturday evening of the Annual State Conference (February 21, 2026).
 A letter of distinction will be sent to the appropriate administrator for the award recipient’s personnel file (if applicable).
 Recognition of the recipients will be included on the MMEA website homepage, the awards webpage, MMEA social media sites (Facebook, Instagram, LinkedIn), in emails to the members, district supervisors, and other stakeholders.

 Timeline